swcarpentry/sql-novice-survey/_episodes/06-agg.md

 groups all the records with the same value for the specified field together so that aggregation can process each batch separately.
-Since all the records in each batch have the same value for `person`, it no longer matters that the database manager is picking an arbitrary one to display alongside the aggregated `reading` values.
+Since all the records in each batch have the same value for `person`, it no longer matters that the database engine is picking an arbitrary one to display alongside the aggregated `reading` values.